openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 85: Power consumption max delay time

 max time before motor power consumption is read
-This parameter defines the max time before motor power consumption is read after one of the relays is switched ON.
+<p&gtThis parameter defines the max time before motor power consumption is read after one of the relays is switched ON.
 If there is no power consumption during this max time (motor not connected, damaged or requires higher time to start, motor in end position,...) the relay will switch OFF.
 Time is defined by entering it manually.
-Available configuration parameters (data type is 1 Byte DEC):

-  *  default value 8 = 800ms
-  *  3 - 50 = 0,3seconds - 5seconds (100ms resolution)
-  *  0 = time is set automatically
+Available configuration parameters (data type is 1 Byte DEC):</p&gt <ul&gt<li&gt default value 8 = 800ms</li&gt <li&gt 3 - 50 = 0,3seconds - 5seconds (100ms resolution)</li&gt <li&gt 0 = time is set automatically</li&gt </ul&gt
 Values in the range 0 to 50 may be set.

 The manufacturer defined default value is ```0```.